BurkClik/comp_1_to_10/README.md

-# Compliments of 1 to 10
+# Complements of 1 to 10